 Betutu is chicken or duck meat rolled in a banana leaf and topped with a Balinese sauce that consists of local spices.

 Personally I didn’t like it too much.
-I don’t know if that’s because of the sauce, but it has a fishy flavour.
+I don’t know if that’s because of the sauce, but it has a fishy flavor.
 But if you’re not a fish hater freak like me, you might like it!

 The Sate is made with minced meat (normally chicken) on skewers, topped with a super yummy peanut sauce.